-Upon successful completion of this course of study, students have the ability to earn a Florida Academy Cosmetology Diploma.
-To be registered in the State of Florida as a Cosmetologist, a student graduate must submit their application to the Board of Cosmetology, Department of Business and Professional Regulation.
+Upon successful completion of this course of study, students have the ability to earn a Florida Academy Cosmetology diploma.
+To be licensed in the State of Florida as a Cosmetologist, a student graduate must submit their application to the Board of Cosmetology, Department of Business and Professional Regulation.
 The Board is located at: